perfect7613/flutter-pdfpodcast/README.md

 # PDF to Podcast Flutter App

 Convert any PDF document into an engaging podcast conversation using AI.
-This app leverages Together AI for natural language processing and Cartesia AI for text-to-speech synthesis.
+This app leverages Together AI API which has opensource LLM models which helps in script generation and Cartesia AI for text-to-speech synthesis.

 ## Features